How much does a $10,000 broker-dealer bond cost in Massachusetts?

-Massachusetts investment adviser bonds are required by the Secretary of the Commonwealth, Securities Division in the amount of $10,000.
+Massachusetts investment adviser bonds are required by the Secretary of the Commonwealth, Securities Division.
+At SuretyBonds.com, some applicants qualify for a premium rate as low as $150.

-These bonds are subject to underwriting, which means the amount clients will pay for this bond is based directly on a review of their personal credit report.
-Applicants with strong credit history could pay as low as $100 for their Massachusetts investment adviser/broker-dealer bond!
+These bonds are subject to underwriting, which means the amount clients will pay for this bond is based directly on a review of their personal credit history.

-Our bond experts work one-on-one with our clients to ensure they get bonded quickly and for the lowest available rates.
+Our bond experts work directly with our clients to ensure they get bonded quickly and at the lowest available rates.
 Apply for a free bond quote today!

 Feel free to call us at 1 (800) 308-4358 or fill out our online bond request to begin the bonding process and connect with a surety expert who will provide you with a free bond quote.